 - My LS

-We've created an interactive map which shows the location of open, and proposed, Nightingale courts as well as the type of work being heard in these venues and the number of court rooms at each site.
+We've created an interactive map which shows the location of open and proposed Nightingale courts, as well as the type of work being heard in these venues and the number of court rooms at each site.

 The Nightingale courts that have been opened are: